Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 BUS bar to the negative terminal on the battery

-Best Switch Systems for Electrical Accessories on the Toyota 4Runner – Wireless and even Bluetooth Controlled Systems
+Best Switch Systems for Electrical Accessories – Wireless and even Bluetooth Controlled Options

 Eventually, we all get to a certain point in our builds where we accumulate too many accessories that require power.
 What started as a single light bar or a pair of ditch lights with one wire harness has turned your engine bay into a rat’s nest of in-line fuses, black and red wires, relays, and bolted-up fender walls.
 This is where switch panels come into play.